tejasghalsasi/hadoop_install_simplified/README.md

 Hadoop 2.8.2 installation Script

 # pre-Installed-VMware File
-Go to preInstalledImage and read Instructions there to get ready made Installed Hadoop System which I have been using.
+Go to VMware File and read Instructions there to get ready made Installed Hadoop System which I have been using.

 # install.sh
 Refer Install.sh ..download and execute it should install hadoop .

 to run the script go to the downloaded folder and press